Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 ### TOGAF: What is TOGAF

-"This is an architecture framework that provides the methods and tools for assisting in the acceptnce, production,use and maintenance of an enterprise architecture.
+"This is an architecture framework that provides the methods and tools for assisting in the acceptance, production,use and maintenance of an enterprise architecture.
 It is based on an iterative  process model supported by best practices and a re-useable set of existing architecture assets" It is acronym for Open Group Architecture Framework, is intended to to a standard way to design and implement architectures for very large computer systems.